flagcampteam5/ExpressBotFrontend/README.md

 Notice: -b means creating a new branch

 git checkout -b [your branch name]
-After you edit ExpressBotFrontend/src/index.js by appending your name in a <p></p> on the webpage, remember to add, commit and push.
+After you edit ExpressBotFrontend/src/index.js by appending your name in a <p>[your name]</p> on the webpage, remember to add, commit and push.
 If you run npm start, you should be able to see your name and the names of the other team members who have already made changes on your browser at localhost/300.

 git add